|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This tasty apple sauté is a great side dish to pork or ham.
-Or, add a sauce, heavy cream, or ice cream and serve as a dessert.
+This tasty apple sauté is a great side dish to serve with pork chops or roast or baked ham, and they make an excellent side dish with a hearty breakfast.
+Or, add some whipped cream or ice cream and serve the apples as a dessert.

 - 1 tablespoon lemon juice